 Brexit naturally had a considerable impact on the remaining EU countries.
 On one hand, support for the EU increased, possibly in response to the economic and political difficulties that the UK faced following Brexit.
-In 2022, two-thirds of Europeans considered EU membership a "good thing," the highest figure in 15 years (European Union 2022).4 On the other hand, the EU has continued to introduce policies that run counter to the principles of the internal market and pursue greater centralization, trends that led the UK to leave the union.
+In 2022, two-thirds of Europeans considered EU membership a "good thing," the highest figure in 15 years (European Union, 2022).
+On the other hand, the EU has continued to introduce policies that run counter to the principles of the internal market and pursue greater centralization, trends that led the UK to leave the union.
 One example is the EU's response to the large influx of refugees in 2015.
 The 26 signatory countries of the Schengen Area have pledged to maintain open borders with other member countries without checks or requirements.
 However, temporary border controls are permitted in response to serious domestic security threats.
 Several EU countries used this rationale to introduce border controls in 2015.
-Many of these border controls persist today, despite being deemed legally baseless by the top EU court (Schacht 2022).
+Many of these border controls persist today, despite being deemed legally baseless by the top EU court (Schacht, 2022).

 Another example is the reaction to the COVID-19 pandemic.
 Countries sought to secure access to medical equipment and medicines through various means.
-While the EU did not officially ban vaccine exports, it pressured producers to prioritize sales to EU countries, effectively achieving the same result as a ban (Sheftalovich and Deutsch 2021).
+While the EU did not officially ban vaccine exports, it pressured producers to prioritize sales to EU countries, effectively achieving the same result as a ban (Sheftalovich and Deutsch, 2021).
 This policy was not unique to the EU; many countries worldwide attempted to secure medical supplies in a similar fashion.
-However, what made the development especially noteworthy was the implementation of policies restricting trade between member countries.
-Nations like France and Germany halted the export of medical equipment to other EU members, and European multinational firms encountered difficulties shipping such goods between their own factories in different countries.

-4 The war in Ukraine has presumably also led to a more positive attitude toward the EU.
+&lt;sup>4 The war in Ukraine has presumably also led to a more positive attitude towards the EU.